verneleem/graphql-kanban/README.md

 Feel free to browse the code in this repository to see how we implemented the following:

 - Wrapped the App with the Auth0 Provider in `/src/index.tsx`
-- Cnfigured the Apollo Client with `/src/ApooloConfig.tsx`
+- Configured the Apollo Client with `/src/ApolloConfig.tsx`
 - Added Apollo Provider in `/src/App.tsx`
 - Created Routes with BrowserRoutes in `/src/App.tsx`
-- Added Beautiful DND Context around the Kanban boards in `/src/components/KanbanBoard/boards.tsx`
+- Added Beautiful DND Context around the Kanban boards in `/src/components/Board/board.tsx`
-- Added Draggables and Droppables in `/src/components/KanbanBoard/column.tsx` and `/src/components/KanbanBoard/ticket.tsx`
+- Added Draggables and Droppables in `/src/components/Column/column.tsx` and `/src/components/Ticket/ticket.tsx`
 - Use the generated GraphQL types and Apollo hooks throughout the components based on the `operations.graphql` files.